Skip to main content

 Alert Only on People Events

-Note: This feature is only available on second generation MV and newer
+This feature is only available on second generation MV and newer.

 Configuring Email Recipients

 Currently, motion alert notifications are only sent via email (although there is a way to send emails to an SMS phone number).
-To configure email recipients, go to Network-wide > Configure > Alerts.
-Default recipients will always get motion alert emails.
-Custom recipients can be configured if these users should only get motion alerts and no other Meraki alerts.
-To do this, select Custom recipients for motion alerts and enter the recipient's email address.
+To configure email recipients, navigate to Network-wide > Configure > Alerts.
+Default recipients always receive motion alert emails.
+To ensure specific users only receive motion alerts and no other Meraki alerts, configure Custom recipients for motion alerts and enter their email addresses.

-All network alerts will be sourced from the same email address.
-To ensure that alerts are not being lost to a spam filter, please be sure to add alerts-noreply@meraki.com as a trusted email source.
+All network alerts are sent from the same email address.
+To prevent alerts from being marked as spam, add alerts-noreply@meraki.com as a trusted email source.

 Sending Emails to an SMS Phone Number